dgis/emu48android/ReadMe.txt

 - Fix: Selecting an empty KML folder prevent to select the default embedded KML folder (Github Fix: #5)!
 - Fix a crash with waveOutClose().
 - Fix an issue with the Pan and zoom which was possible after closing the calc.
+- Prevent the ESC key from leaving the application.
+- Map the keyboard DELETE key like it should.
+- Map the keyboard +/= key to the + key and the _/- key to the - (US keyboard).

 Version 1.4 (2019-06-08)